xta0/xta0.me/_posts/2025-01-13-GenAI-Stable-Diffusion-UNet.md

 ## Attention U-Net (Conditioning via Cross-Attention)

 From the last two sections we know that the CLIP model encodes the prompts into text embeddings in the CLIP space, and the VAE encodes the noise image into latent vectors in the latent space.
-Since these two lives in different higher dimensional space, how does the text embedding affect the latent vectors?
+Since these two live in different higher-dimensional spaces, how does the text embedding affect the latent vectors?
 To answer this question, we are going to dive deep into the U-Net architecture.

 The traditional U-Net is a U shape architecture [commonly used in image semantic segmentation tasks](https://xta0.me/2018/05/04/Deep-Learning-11.html). <mark>To support the conditional image generation, Stable Diffusion adds cross-attention modules, which is effective for learning attention-based models of various input modalities</mark>.